Vbahole/hike-ui/README.md

 - change `user` from nginx to ec2-user
 - change the root location from `/usr/share/nginx/html` to `/home/ec2-user/hike-ui`
-- restart nginx with `sudo nginx -s reload` now (http://hike.vbahole.com/) will take you directly to the index.html page
+- restart nginx with `sudo nginx -s reload` now (http://hike.vbahole.com/) will take you directly to the index.html page.
+Don't forget to `npm install` within your web code if needed.

 The restart the nginx service `sudo service nginx restart` Now you can access (http://hike.vbahole.com/hike-ui/)